ndsizeif/terminaltimer/docs/README.md

 ![notifyTmux](./assets/notifyTmux.gif)

+**Warning!!** tmux notifications will close the current tmux popup window spawned by `tmux display-popup` in order to open a new notification.
+If working inside a volatile popup window is a critical part of your workflow, consider leaving this option set to false.

 ## Logging

 The program can log intervals and tasks that have been completed throughout the day.
 The log file